je-nunez/apache_drill/README.md

 # Some SQL-alike commands:

+For example, a very simple query on a JSON file could be:

         0: jdbc:drill:zk=local> SELECT * FROM dfs.`<local-filesystem-path-to>/a_json_file.json` LIMIT 5 ;

 At [https://drill.apache.org/docs/json-data-model/](https://drill.apache.org/docs/json-data-model/) there are more examples and guides on how to query JSON data.
 For example, and citing from this document (*[quotes]* in brackets are summaries for here, you should consult this document):

 - *By default, Drill does not support JSON lists [whose elements are] of different types.
-[Workarounds are presented.]*
+[How to alter this default and other workarounds are shown.
+In short, Drill is, _by default_, stronger typed than JSON, which of course isn't typed at all.]*

 - *The Union type allows storing different types in the same field.*

-- *Drill returns null when a document does not have the specified map or level.*
+- *Drill returns null when a document does not have the specified map or level.* [For example, the case where some JSON paths have some maps or levels but other JSON paths in the same document don't have them.]

 - How to use the FLATTEN and KVGEN functions.